FelixFourcolor/noteblock-generator/README.md

 ```
 Each voice is a vertical layer on top of another.
 They are built in the order that they are written in the json file, from bottom to top.
 It is recommended to give lower voices higher dynamic levels to compensate for the fact that being further away from the player who flies above, they are harder to hear.

 The "O" of the first voice is considered the location of the build.
 The build coordinates mentioned in the Usage section are the coordinates of this location.

-Each "note" in the above diagram is a group that looks something like this
+Each "note" in the above diagram is a group that looks like this
 ```
 x
 ↑